DavidZeff1/simpleNotePad/README.md

 # simpleNotePad
-note pad using Node.js, express.js, and ejs.
+Note pad using Node.js, express.js, and ejs.

+make sure to npm install express and ejs before trying this app